 - Before you start, plug in the lights to check if all the bulbs are working.
 Leave them on while you work so you can see how they look on the tree, and so you can easily address dark spots.

 - Horizontal is the most traditional way to install your Christmas tree lights—traveling around and around the tree to wind in the lights.
 (It's the method we show in the video!)
 To give your Christmas tree a professional look, string them a little randomly, to give your lights a more organic, natural feel.
 As you work, place some lights deeper into the branches and place some closer to the front to create depth.

-- A “dead zone” of lights occurs when you connect one string of lights to another.
-Hide the unsightly green plug by pushing it deep into the branches.
+- A dead zone of lights occurs when you connect one string of lights to another: Hide the unsightly green plug by pushing it deep into the branches.

 - If you have a branch that's drooping or unattractive, simply remove it by clipping it from behind with a pair of florist shears.
-See more tips for lighting a Christmas tree.

 Best Way to Hang Vertical Christmas Tree Lights

 While hanging tree lights horizontally is most common, many top decorating experts recommend installing your lights from the bottom to the top.
 "The trick is to go up and down, not around and around," says David Stark, co-owner of Avi Adler, a Brooklyn floral and event design company.

 Need more proof that this tactic is the way to go?
 Decorators at New York City's Rockefeller Center (who would know how to light a tree better?) use a trunk-to-tip method to create "not just a shell of light but an inner glow and a three-dimensionality that cannot be achieved any other way," says David Murbach, the manager of the center's gardens division.